 In this post, I want to share the top 10 mistakes in network marketing, as I see it.

-Having spent more than fifteen years in the network marketing industry now, I’ve done a lot of things right, and just as many things wrong.
-I want to share some valuable tips I learned during the past 15+ years, so you don’t have to make the same mistakes I did.
+Having spent more than seventeen years in the network marketing industry now, I’ve done a lot of things right, and even more things wrong.
+I want to share some valuable tips I learned during the past 17+ years, so you don’t have to make the same mistakes I did.

 Most of these lessons were learned through trial and error.
-The other lessons were learned from my mentors, by reading books, attending events, and listening to tapes.
+The other lessons were learned from my mentors, by reading books, attending events, and listening to training programs on cassette tapes or CDs.

 The Top 10 Mistakes in Network Marketing

-For the purpose of this article, I want to share the top 10 most mistakes network marketers make.
-Some of these things are common sense and other things are a little bit more complex.
+For the purpose of this article, I want to share the top 10 most mistakes in network marketing.
+Some of these things should be common sense and other things are a little bit more complex.
 They are listed in no particular order.
 Let’s get started.

 Never, ever lie to your prospects.
 Don’t mislead them when you approach them.